frontendpatterns/frontendpatterns.dev/src/content/patterns/service-locator.md

 ## Solution

-Apply the Service Locator pattern by centralized registry for accessing shared services throughout the application, and reinforce it with concise examples or tests.
+Centralized registry for accessing shared services throughout the application.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.